 What is the difference between Macrame cord and rope

-Braided and soft cotton cords are usually referred to as ‘cords’ and 3-PLY as ‘rope’.
+Braided and single twist cotton cords are usually referred to as ‘cords’ and 3-PLY as ‘rope’.
 No matter which material you choose, all cords are all super soft, durable, and perfect for your Macrame pieces.

 3-PLY Macrame Rope

 3-PLY Rope, also known as Triple Twist Cotton cords are composed of many single threads twisted in three parts.

 Thanks to its twisted structure 3-PLY ropes are very strong and easy to work with.
 The super-soft material creates gorgeous knots and gives a pretty twirly fringe.